 (OPTIONAL) Sound Recording: Generally at the last second I would record some sounds.
 I would just pull out my mic and either have everyone file by in a line or they would just crowd around me and record one sound each.
 Just have everyone be as quiet as possible and record one sound each.
 If there are only a few people you can keep recording multiple sounds.
 Of course, there will be laughter, but I left all of that in my final animation.

 And that’s about it!
-You should have a folder jammed full of drawings and possibly a mic packed full of cool sound effects.
+You should now have a folder jammed full of drawings, all organized by generation, which you can even then arrange into a kind of phylogenetic tree afterwards, if you’d like!
 From here we’ll get into my actual animating process and the programs I used, the background elements, and the music.

 Time to Animate